guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 You might want to use your pension pot to buy an insurance policy that gives you a guaranteed income for the rest of your life.
 This is called an annuity.
 You can also buy an annuity for a fixed number of years.

-^There are lots of different types of annuities and it's important you get the right one for you.^
+^There are lots of different types of annuities and it’s important you get the right one for you.^

-Once you've bought your annuity you only have a short period when you can still change your mind (in most cases 30 days).
-After that you can't change the decision and your rate will be fixed.
+Once you’ve bought your annuity you only have a short period when you can still change your mind (in most cases 30 days).
+After that you can’t change the decision and your rate will be fixed.

 ###Types of annuities